ecmwf-ifs/ecrad/README.md

 ## CONTACT

-Please email Robin Hogan <r.j.hogan@ecmwf.int> with any queries or bug fixes, but note that ECMWF does not commit to providing support for users of this software.
+Please email Robin Hogan <r.j.hogan@ecmwf.int> with any queries or bug fixes, but note that ECMWF does not commit to providing support to users of this software.